magento/devdocs/guides/v1.0/config-guide/bootstrap/magento-bootstrap.md

   <p>The assertions that the Magento application is installed and not in maintenance mode is the default behavior of the <code>\Magento\Framework\App\Bootstrap</code> class.
 You can modify it using an entry point script when creating the bootstrap object.</p></span>
 </div>

-Sample entry point script that modifies the boostrap object:
+Sample entry point script that modifies the bootstrap object:

 {% highlight php %}
 <? php